 However, most archaeologists agree that the pyramids’ orientation, size, and placement indicate they were used for some sort of ceremonial purpose.
 During your visit, be sure to visit the on-site museum to learn more about the research and current theories.

 Wine Taste in Lanzarote’s La Geria Valley

-If you’re an oenophile, or at least consider yourself a budding wine aficionado, you’re in luck: the wine in the Canary Islands is every bit as tasty as Spain’s famous varietals.
+If you’re an oenophile, or at least consider yourself a budding wine aficionado, you’re in luck: the wine in the Canary Islands is every bit as tasty as the famous varietals that Spain is known for.
 One of the largest wine-growing regions in the Canary Islands is La Geria Valley, home to several vineyards and wineries.

 As you might expect from the elevation and mineral-laden soil, the island excels at producing whites, though you’ll usually find at least a few reds and rosés available, too.
 If you have the chance, be sure to try a wine at least partially made with Marmajuelo grapes, as they aren’t grown anywhere else in the world.
 If you’re at all interested in wine tasting, La Geria Valley should definitely make your list of things to do in the Canary Islands.